publiclab/Leaflet.DistortableImage/.github/ISSUE_TEMPLATE/--bug-report.md

 ---

 <!--
-After this comment box, please fill in as much of the template below as you can.
+After this comment box, please fill in as much of the below template as you can.

 *Suggested prompts to describe the issue*:
 > What happened vs. what did you expect to happen?
 > Steps to reproduce the behavior (ex.
 1. Go to...
 2. Click on...
-3. See error...)
+3. See error...).
-> Please consider providing any applicable: code, screenshots, or gifs -->
+> Please consider providing any applicable: code, screenshots, or gifs.
+-->

 <!-- Start below this comment. -->